leo-holanda/vagometro/README.md

 ## Features

 - Gathers daily data about dev jobs in Brazil
-- Analyses the data to provide insights for better decision-making
+- Analyses the data to answer some questions:
+    - Which tech stack is the most requested?
+    - Which job contract type is the most frequent?
+    - Which experience level has more jobs?
+    - Which companies hire the most?
+    - Are there more remote jobs than hybrid/on-site?
+    - How many jobs are also for people with disability?
+    - Regarding hybrid/on-site jobs, which cities concentrate most of the jobs?
+    - Which education levels are being requested in jobs?
+    - Which month has more jobs published?
+    - Which foreign languages are more requested?
+- For each question:
     - Allows to see data in different time windows
+    - Allows monthly and annual data comparison
+    - Allows to see each job publication that was used in the analysis

 ## Installation